Shop Costco for These Simple Diabetes Friendly Recipes!

-I admit, I’m a little bit of a Costco addict.
+I admit I’m a little bit of a Costco addict.
 I arrive with the intention of picking up a few items and leave with twenty.
 I’ve been a member for over fifteen years so it’s a regular stop on my errand list.
 As a dietitian, I frequent Costco because so many of my clients are members as well, and often ask me about the nutritional value of items they sell.
 I find a shopping trip to Costco feels more like an experience than a simple stop at the grocery store.
-Honestly, there is something magical about those little sample cups that entices kids and adults alike to taste unfamiliar, unusual or exotic foods.
-My picky eaters definitely enjoy accompanying me on my excursions, and often find a new food they are willing to bring home.
+Honestly, there is something magical about those little sample cups that entice kids and adults alike to taste unfamiliar, unusual or exotic foods.
+My picky eaters definitely enjoy accompanying me on my excursions and often find a new food they are willing to bring home.

-Living with diabetes presents many challenges, and Costco is definitely an ally in the journey.
-It’s important for anyone with diabetes or pre-diabetes to learn how to combine protein, healthy carbohydrates and good fats into all meals and snacks.
+Living with diabetes or prediabetes presents many challenges, and Costco is definitely an ally in the journey.
+It’s important for anyone with diabetes or prediabetes to learn how to combine protein, healthy carbohydrates and good fats into all meals and snacks.
 This balancing of nutrients will help stabilize blood sugar, boost energy levels and manage hunger to promote weight loss if necessary.
 After a recent trip to Costco, I put together two full days of diabetes-friendly recipes, all with ingredients available at the warehouse.
 Change them up by varying the fruits and vegetables included, or swapping out protein sources such as chicken for beef, or trying different varieties of fish.

 Vegan Chocolate Strawberry Chia Pudding:

-Combine 2 Tablespoons chia seeds, 3/4 cup Silk Unsweetened Vanilla Almond Milk, 2 Tablespoons Orgain Vegan Chocolate Protein Powder, 1 teaspoon unsweetened cocoa powder, ½ packet Truvia or other preferred sweetener, and 1/2 cup strawberries diced small.
+Combine 2 Tablespoons chia seeds, 3/4 cup Silk Unsweetened Vanilla Almond Milk, 2 Tablespoons Orgain Vegan Chocolate Protein Powder, 1 teaspoon unsweetened cocoa powder, ½ packet Truvia or another preferred sweetener, and 1/2 cup strawberries diced small.
 Whisk to combine, cover and refrigerate overnight.

 Blueberry Overnight Oats: